lizrice/katacoda-scenarios/scratch/step2.md

 `hostname`{{execute T1}}

 You should see that this has changed.
-But this has only taken effect without your "container".
+But this has only taken effect within your "container".
 There is a second terminal window onto the VM.
 If you run `hostname` directly on the VM you should see the original hostname hasn't changed.

 `hostname`{{execute T2}}